C.D. Guadalajara: "La Promotora" Era (1992–2002)

 By the end of the 1980s, Guadalajara began to experience several financial troubles.
 Team directors decided to create a special financial sector that would be known as La Promotora Deportiva.
 The team would be "sold" for 10 years starting in 1992 to a petroleum executive named Salvador Martínez Garza, who would be in charge of the Promotora and of team operations.
-Before Guadalajara began its new era under the Promotora, the team began the 1990s in average form, reaching the Semifinals in 90–91, reaching the Quarterfinals in 91–92, and finishing in thirteenth place in 92–93.

-The new directors decided to bring back Guadalajara's champion coach of the 1986–87 season Alberto Guerra and purchase many players that would become icons for Guadalajara in the early '90s: Missael Espinoza, Alberto "Guamerú" García, and Alberto Coyote.
+The new directors decided to bring back Guadalajara's champion coach of the 1986–87 season Alberto Guerra and purchase many players that would become icons for Guadalajara in the early '90s: Missael "Missa" Espinoza, Alberto "Guamerú" García, and Alberto Coyote.
 The team also relied on young talent from the youth academy.
 Such talent included Paulo Cesar "Tilón" Chávez and Joel "Tiburón" Sánchez.
 At the beginning of the 93–94 season, the press and fans dubbed the new and improved team Las Superchivas.
-However, despite expectations, the team was eliminated early on in the playoffs.
-The 94–95 season would bring about more change for the team.
-The club directors sold all television rights of the team to Mexican giant Televisa, a move that was heavily criticized by fans because of Televisa's ownership of América.
-Guadalajara would end the 1993–1994 regular season as the leader in the league table, but was narrowly defeated by Necaxa in the Semifinals.
-The 96–97 season saw the exit of coach Alberto Guerra, being replaced by the Dutchman Leo Beenhakker.
-The team failed to make the playoffs that season.

 By 1996, the Primera División de México season format would be changed to two short seasons per year.
 The first of the seasons, Invierno 1996, saw Guadalajara bring in another coach, Brazilian Ricardo Ferretti.
 During Ferretti's first season, the team managed to reach third place in the league table, but would be eliminated by Club Necaxa in the Quarterfinals.
 Guadalajara won its 10th championship under Ferretti in the Verano 1997 season against Toros Neza with the aggregate score of 7–2.
 Guadalajara would once again reach the Finals in the Invierno 1998 season, only to once again lose to Necaxa.